MicrosoftDocs/memdocs/sccm/core/migration/operations-for-migration.md

 6. Confirm the settings and then finish the wizard.

 ##  <a name="Monitor_MIgration"></a> Monitor migration activity in the Migration workspace
- Use the following procedure to use the Configuration Manager console to monitor migration.
+ Use the Configuration Manager console to monitor migration.

 1. In the Configuration Manager console, choose **Administration**.